vvaltchev/tilck/README.md

 it is growing very fast with major patch series being merged every week.
 It has a read-only support to `FAT32` ramdisk, and it can run a discrete amount of `busybox` applications compiled for embedded Linux.
-Also, it has a console (supporting both text-mode and framebuffer) which understands all the essential escape sequences supported by the Linux console: that allows line-editing and simple `ncurses` applications to work.
-Finally, the kernel supports Linux applications using the framebuffer.
+Also, it has a console (supporting both text-mode and framebuffer) which understands most of the escape sequences supported by the Linux console: that allows even applications like `vim` to work.
+Finally, the kernel supports graphical Linux applications using the framebuffer.

 For a slightly more accurate idea of kernel's features, please check the list of [supported Linux syscalls] or see what `Tilck` can do at any time by building it.